Life in Ruaha

 Everything was funded by selling paintings, and I finally returned to East Africa where my adventures in the bush - paint brushes in hand - began.
 Alone in my jeep, I ventured into the wildest of places - places I thought would be interesting - continuing to develop my artistic skills by sketching and painting from life.
 The more remote and inaccessible the places were, the more I enjoyed it.
 My quest for adventure in the African bush, coupled with my desire to paint, has given me a rich and fulfilling life, overflowing with wonderful experiences and joy.

-When I first moved to Ruaha, I lived in a camp on the banks of the Great Ruaha River.
+When I first moved to Ruaha, in 1994, I lived in a camp on the banks of the Great Ruaha River.
 In 2006, this camp was drastically changed by the falling of a tree, right onto my kitchen.
 The tree had been a major feature of the camp, providing shade and attracting many birds.
 Without it, the location just wasn't the same, so Rob and I, with the permission of the park, decided to relocate to a more remote part of Ruaha called Magangwe.

-We are extremely privileged to be living in this paradise.
+We were extremely privileged to be living in this paradise.
 We sincerely thank Tanzania National Parks (TANAPA) for helping us realise this dream and for understanding the role that wildlife art plays in the conservation arena.
 They have been helpful and supportive and we congratulate them on the excellent way they manage their Parks.